AndrewM1130/AndrewM1130/README.md

 📈 Currently working on Deep Learning Applications to Natural Learning

-⚡ I enjoy exploring modern developemnts in Machine Learning & their applications to everyday life
+⚡ I enjoy exploring modern developemnts in Machine Learning & their cross-disciplinary applications

 💬 Ask me about anything here